 - provide a conclusion

-- Thinks about the best way to approach his writing and tries different ways to do so — such as writing in a different tense, or from a different perspective.
+- Thinks about the best way to approach their writing and tries different ways to do so — such as writing in a different tense, or from a different perspective.

 - Uses technology (under adult supervision) to publish writing, research, and communicate with others.